Ketamine for Suicidal Ideation: Can It Provide Rapid Relief in Crisis?

 Not everyone is a candidate

 Ketamine treatment requires careful medical screening.
 Individuals with certain cardiovascular conditions, active substance use disorders, or specific psychiatric conditions such as psychotic disorders may not be appropriate candidates.
-Learn more about our safety protocols and screening process.
+See our deep-dives on contraindications and risks and side effects for the full screening picture.

 How At-Home Ketamine Therapy Fits Into the Picture